jleong-openedx/edx-documentation/en_us/shared/exercises_tools/peer_rationale_reflection_tool.rst

 Assignment Overview
 *********************

-Assignments created with the peer instruction tool present learners with a multiple choice question, and then guide the learners through these stages of the exercise.
+Assignments created with the Peer Rationale Reflection Tool present learners with a multiple choice question, and then guide the learners through these stages of the exercise.